vikaspotluri123/discourse-on-ghost/docs/index.md

 Discourse on Ghost has 2 methods to authenticate users:

-1. Secure (recommended): Mirrors the authentication that Ghost uses to authenticate members.
+1. Session: Mirrors the authentication that Ghost uses to authenticate members.
 	- Requires DoG to sit on the same domain (not a subdomain) as your Ghost site
-2. Obscure: Uses the user's email address and unique Ghost identifier to authenticate members.
+2. JWT: Ghost can provide a verifiable token (called a JWT) that authenticates a member
 	- Allows Discourse on Ghost to sit on any domain (including a subdomain)
-	- Relies on [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity) (since it's relatively difficult, though not impossible, to guess both the unique identifier and email address of a member)
+	- Requires a bit more coordination (redirects/hops) between Discourse, DoG, and Ghost

 Both methods have the same installation instructions, but your configuration will be slightly different.